 This is a court order given to a person who has already obtained a Grant of Probate or Letters of Administration in another country and needs to be resealed here.

-If you wish to apply for either the Grant of Probate or Letters of Administration, the application to Court for either proceedings must be made within 6 months of his death of the Deceased.
+If you wish to apply for either the Grant of Probate or Letters of Administration, the application to Court for either proceedings must be made within 6 months of the Deceased’s death.